Difference Between LTD and LLC

 Parameter of ComparisonLTDLLC

-ShareholdersOnly co-owners have sharesCan be one or many
+ShareholdersOnly co-owners have sharesIt can be one or many

-Liability protectionPartners are liable to company debt limited to their investmentDepends on the state laws and the applicable jurisdiction
+Liability protectionPartners are liable to company debt limited to their investmentIt depends on the state laws and the applicable jurisdiction

-TaxationCompany pays tax as a separate entity from the gains and profits madeCompany pays no tax, members are taxed from their individual invoice
+TaxationThe company pays tax as a separate entity from the gains and profits madeThe company pays no tax; members are taxed from their invoice

 What is LTD?

-LTD stands for Limited or limited partnership and its laws are regulated under the state laws.
+LTD stands for Limited or limited partnership, and its laws are regulated under state laws.
 Shareholders of LTD are called partners since there are certain limitations to who can be a shareholder.

-Limited partnerships have two kinds of partners, one who is a limited partner and the other who is a general partner.
-A general partner makes all the business decisions and the limited partner is a silent investor.
+Limited partnerships have two kinds of partners; one is a limited partner, and the other is a general partner.
+A general partner makes all the business decisions; the limited partner is a silent investor.

 In a limited partnership, the shareholder is liable to a company’s debt only as much as he invests and is protected from losing extra on the company’s insolvency.
-However, when a limited partner involves in company decisions making, he risks losing more.
+However, when a limited partner makes company decisions, he risks losing more.

-LTD is an extension that is used at the end of company names to denote the type of company it is and the laws that regulate its structure.
-LTD is however, never singularly used on its own.
+LTD is an extension used at the end of company names to denote its type of company and the laws that regulate its structure.
+LTD is, however, never singularly used on its own.

 LTD companies pay taxes from their profits as individual entities separate from their owners.
-The share holders do not pay any separate taxes.
-These shareholder benefits are received only by limited people, essentially given only to the co-founders.
+The shareholders do not pay any separate taxes.
+These shareholder benefits are received only by a few people, essentially given only to the co-founders.

 ltd